the DAISY

 “Pound together fur turpentine, pine turpentine, tamarisk, daisy, inninnu (barley) flour; mix in milk and beer, spread on the skin, bind him and he shall recover.”
 (2, 3)

-Other uses of bellis perennis over the centuries
+Other uses of bellis perennis over the centuries and even today:

 muscle spasms